 The frequency and severity of side effects vary NSAIDs.
 The most common side effects include nausea, vomiting, diarrhea, constipation, decreased appetite, rash, dizziness, headache, and drowsiness.
 The most serious side effects include kidney failure, liver failure, ulcers, and prolonged bleeding after an injury or surgery.
 About 15% of patients on long-term NSAID treatment develop ulceration of the stomach and duodenum.

-Phenylbutazone (Butazolidine®), a prescription NSAID, is especially likely to cause serious side effects, including immunosuppression, which makes patients vulnerable to infection and disease.
+Phenylbutazone (Butazolidine®), a prescription NSAID (not available in the United States), is especially likely to cause serious side effects, including immunosuppression, which makes patients vulnerable to infection and disease.

 NSAIDs may also cause fluid retention, which may lead to edema (fluid in the body tissues).
 Edema often causes swelling in the arms and legs.